-Cash: Indulge makes premium gourmet desserts, offering a variety of American and international products to the foodservice and retail markets.
-The company’s history is firmly rooted in foodservice, and like most successful suppliers to the sector, it leads with innovation and an R&D team that works closely with professional chefs to develop on-trend products for the menu.
+Cash: Indulge makes premium gourmet desserts, offering a variety of globally inspired and classic American products to the foodservice and retail markets.
+The company's history is firmly rooted in foodservice, and like most successful suppliers to the sector, it leads with innovation and an R&D team that works closely with professional chefs to develop on-trend products for the menu.

 Poth: It also has a legacy of quality and authenticity, using imported ingredients from European suppliers.
 That appealed strongly to Emmi, its buyer, which was looking for a quality-focused partner with strong customer relationships to help it accelerate its growth in the U.S. Indulge brought Emmi a broader list of retail and foodservice customers, a chef-focused R&D team, and a flexible manufacturing base.

 Wilczek: The growth potential was essential to this deal.
 Indulge had a truly blue-chip customer base, as well as relationships with top chefs across the country.
 The company's customers depended on it to bring them the latest concepts from around the world.
 These product development capabilities created incredibly sticky relationships.
 In fact, the company's growth has consistently outpaced the broader industry under AUA's ownership.